quicwg/ops-drafts/draft-ietf-quic-manageability.md

 those protocols will be used if the connection continues.

 Work is currently underway in the TLS working group to encrypt the SNI in TLS 1.3 {{?TLS-ESNI=I-D.ietf-tls-esni}}.
-If used with QUIC, this would make SNI-based application identification impossible through passive measurement.
+This would make SNI-based application identification impossible through passive measurement for QUIC and other protocols that use TLS.

 ### Extracting Server Name Indication (SNI) Information